 As part of the Enterprise Zone (including the Housing component), the High Quality Jobs Programs, and the Workforce Housing Tax Incentive Program, taxpayers are allowed to file for refunds of sales and use taxes paid by contractors and subcontractors after construction is completed.
 The New Capital Investment and New Job and Income Programs, predecessors to the High Quality Jobs Program, also included sales and use tax refund awards.
 The first refunds were made during FY 2000 through the Enterprise Zone Program (see Table 5).
-In FY 2011, refunds decreased by nearly 33 percent to \$5.2 million and decreased again in FY 2012 by over 60 percent, reflecting a construction slowdown during the recession.
-FY 2013 sales and use tax refunds under EDA tax credit programs returned to FY 2010 levels, but dipped again in FY 2014 to only \$3.6 million.
-In FY 2015, the amount of refunds reached an all-time high of \$16.5 million.
-Refunds in FY 2016 fell from the prior year to \$12.7 million.
-FY 2017 refunds fell dramatically from FY 2016 levels and totaled less than \$5.0 million.
-FY 2018 year-to-date refunds already total \$4.3 million.
-These refunds are now reported on an accrual basis (refunds issued September through August) in line with the period for which the REC forecasts General Fund refunds.
+In FY 2011, refunds decreased by nearly 36 percent to \$5.5 million and decreased again in FY 2012 by over 60 percent, reflecting a construction slowdown during the recession.
+FY 2013 sales and use tax refunds under EDA tax credit programs returned to FY 2010 levels, but dipped again in FY 2014 to only \$4.4 million.
+In FY 2015, the amount of refunds reached \$12.0 million.
+Refunds in FY 2016 rose again exceeding \$17.0 million, with the majority of the refunds being issued under the High Quality Jobs Program.
+FY 2017 refunds fell dramatically from FY 2016 levels and totaled less than \$4.8 million.
+FY 2018 year-to-date refunds already total \$6.4 million.